Souldrama®

 Connection

 Most teams are formed without any thought of how well they will work together.
 Someone retires and leaves a spot in a particular department.
 The next in line is often promoted from within and steps in to take over the job.
-But do we ever question if he?s the right fit for that group?
+But do we ever question if he’s the right fit for that group?
+Do we ask questions such as

 Does he have a similar work style and ethic as those in his department?